Insights

 commentary

-At COP27, a large caucus representing the World’s Indigenous Peoples released a groundbreaking paper calling for the establishment of an Indigenous-led global funding mechanism to support efforts for “protecting all life” by enhancing biodiversity conservation, effectively responding to the impacts of climate change, and halting of desertification.
+A major caucus representing the World’s Indigenous Peoples at COP27 released a paper calling for the establishment of an Indigenous-led global funding mechanism to support efforts for “protecting all life” by enhancing biodiversity conservation, effectively responding to the impacts of climate change, and halting of desertification.

 By Karl Burkart